HamzaElEssawy/AIPortfolioBuilder/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes

+- **July 19, 2025**: Restructured project into monorepo architecture
+  - Moved React frontend code from `client/` to `apps/client/`
+  - Moved server code from `server/` to `apps/api-gateway/`
+  - Moved shared schema from `shared/` to `apps/shared/`
+  - Created `pnpm-workspace.yaml` with packages configuration for `apps/*` and `packages/*`
+  - Updated all relative imports throughout codebase to use new monorepo structure
+  - Updated tsconfig.json paths to reference new directory structure
+  - All import statements in server files now use relative paths instead of `@shared` aliases
+  - Server successfully running from new location with proper path resolution

 - **July 19, 2025**: Created comprehensive system documentation covering complete architecture flow from frontend to database to third-party integrations
   - Documented all API routes and endpoints with detailed specifications